-MISRA C 2012: 1.2, 2.1, 3.1, and 4.4
+MISRA C 2012 [35]: 1.2, 2.1, 3.1, and 4.4

-.
+Clause 6.36 Dead and Deactivated code.
+[XYQ]

 7.30.3 Mechanism of failure

 Unspecified functionality is not a software vulnerability per se, but more a development issue.
 In some cases, unspecified functionality may be added by a developer without the knowledge of the development organization.
 In other cases, typically Easter Eggs, the functionality is unspecified as far as the user is concerned (nobody buys a spreadsheet expecting to find it includes a flight simulator), but is specified by the development organization.
 In effect they only reveal a subset of the program’s behaviour to the users.